-The Bible doesn't teach that we entered the world alive with death coming, but that we entered the world dead, cut off from our Maker and going our own way (see Gen. 8:21; Ps 51:5).
+The Bible doesn't teach that we entered the world alive with death coming, but that we entered the world dead, unresponsive to our Maker, uninterested in Him, unaware of Him.
+Dead.

 Paul is talking about a particular kind of death here, not physical death, but spiritual death.
-You were dead "in your transgressions and sins."
-In transgressions-the Greek paraptoma literally means "a slip or fall," and here carries the idea of "taking the wrong road" and "going the wrong direction."
+You were dead "in trespasses and sins (ESV)."
+In trespasses-the Greek paraptoma literally means "a slip or fall," and here carries the idea of "taking the wrong road" and "going the wrong direction."
 And you were dead in sins-the Greek harmartia is a hunting term meaning "to miss the mark."
 When a hunter takes his bow, shoots at a target, and misses, that's a harmartia.
 And that's what we've done.
 We have failed to hit God's target.
-We are thus dead in both transgressions (we've taken the wrong road) and sins (we've missed the mark).
+We are thus dead in both trespasses (we've taken the wrong road) and sins (we've missed the mark).